-Conventional wisdom says you MUST customize your resume for every job you apply to, but is that right?
+Conventional wisdom says you MUST tailor your resume to every job you apply to, but is that right?

-They asked 273 recruiters and hiring managers, “How closely does a resume need to match the [job] description to warrant a next step with you?”
+They asked 273 recruiters and hiring managers, “How closely does a resume need to match the [job] description to warrant the next step with you?”

 As you can see in the chart below, only 20% of the responding recruiters and hiring managers want perfection:

 80% are willing to deal with reality.

 Thus, if you’re in a time crunch, send your resume whether it’s a perfect match for the job posting or not.
 Nothing ventured, nothing gained.
 If you’re a good fit, you have a four in five chance of that being OK.*

 Increase Your Odds of Success

 When not tailoring your resume to the job at hand, you’ll up your odds of success if your resume has already been written to give recruiters:

-2. In a format that’s easy for them to read on desktop, laptop, and mobile.
+2. In a format that’s easy for them to read on desktop, laptop, and mobile (learn about that here).

-The survey revealed that 59% of respondents read resumes on their phones.
-Learn more here about optimizing your resume for mobile readers.
+The RiseSmart survey revealed that 59% of respondents read resumes on their phones.

 What to Customize

 An Even Better Approach

 However, rather than using your time to customize your resume, double down on getting it to a person who can refer you to the hiring manager or recruiter.

 The survey found that referrals (55%) are the respondents’ best source of top candidates – not the ATS (22%).

 Prioritize Your Time

-On that note, I particularly like Kimberly’s study because it was done to collect answers to real questions that job seekers ask and then generously shared beyond RiseSmart’s client base.
-Thank you, Kimberly and RiseSmart!
+On that note, I particularly like Kimberly’s study because it was done to collect answers from real decision makers on real questions job seekers ask.

 Featured by SmartBrief and PayScale